Morriz/moflow/README.md

 I built up the following functions so far:

-* [Copy >](): Asks for dictation in English and copies to the clipboard.
+* [Copy >](https://www.icloud.com/shortcuts/a5b1b9b7e2334bc4b42324a76e509750): Asks for dictation in English and copies to the clipboard.
-* [Copy Dutch >](): Same but for Dutch input.
+* [Copy Dutch >](https://www.icloud.com/shortcuts/5f1889df73fd43b7b107bd74f28b4350): Same but for Dutch input.
-* [Get Input >](): Checks if there is input already, otherwise takes clipboard content.
+* [Get Input >](https://www.icloud.com/shortcuts/b40839f1df1c44219a5e7593f4500fd4): Checks if there is input already, otherwise takes clipboard content.
-* [> Get Addr Obj >](): Tries to extract an Address object from the input, which can contain multiple entries (the Apple Maps sharing gives both the title as the address).
+* [> Get Addr Obj >](https://www.icloud.com/shortcuts/74979278321b4b97bec8b817fe7411f3): Tries to extract an Address object from the input, which can contain multiple entries (the Apple Maps sharing gives both Text as Url).
 We prefer a Maps/Url object over the title Text object
-* [> Get Location >](): Tries to get a Location object from the input.
+* [> Get Location >](https://www.icloud.com/shortcuts/f1deef648b9441c5a4eed85c40c1a4ce): Tries to get a Location object from the input.
 Will show a notification (with sound if no valid Location can be found).
 Will use first found.
-* [Get Contact >](): Asks for dicatation of contact’s name and tries to return matching Contact objects (if multiple prompts for selection).
+* [Get Contact >](https://www.icloud.com/shortcuts/34116d35940f4e0db0f53fbde79f5941): Asks for dicatation of contact’s name and tries to return matching Contact objects (if multiple prompts for selection).
 Will show a notification (with sound if no matching Contact can be found).

 These are used in the following: